FAQ

 Find answers to common questions about Noctalia installation, configuration, and usage.

-The issue is most likely that environment variables are not set properly.
-Use one of the following:
+The issue is most likely that your environment variables and icons theme are not set properly.

 How can I make the UI bigger?